kaist-ee209/kaist-ee209.github.io/assign.md

 <h2> Extra point </h2>
 <hr>
 <p>
 Some programming assignments provide extra points.
-Except for Assignment 5, the total score, including these extra points, cannot exceed the perfect score that you can obtain from normal tasks.
-With the exception, any extra points from Assignment 5 that gained beyond the perfect score will affect your final grade.
+These extra points cannot exceed the total score that you can obtain from assignments.
+But, within the total score, the extra points will affect your final score.
 </p>

 <br>